rusty-fast-solvers/rusty-green-kernel/README.md

-# rusty-green-kernel Fast evaluation of Greens functions in Rust
+# Fast evaluation of Greens functions in Rust

 This library allows the fast evaluation of Greens functions and potential sums for Laplace, Helmholtz, and modified Helmholtz problems.
 The library can evaluate